 Terms & Conditions

-- Price shown is based on two people sharing and may be subject to change
+- Price shown is a starting price based on two people sharing and may be subject to change

 - See our Booking Conditions for more details

-Take the train or drive to Ella, a town in the south-eastern corner of the hills with spectacular views and a variety of great walking trails from gentle strolls to more strenuous hikes.
-Our favourites are the climb up Little Adam’s Peak and Ella Rock trek.
-Over the next two days, enjoy the cooler climes of the hills, either soaking in the views by the pool or exploring the surrounding tea estates on foot.
+Take the train or drive to Wellawaya, a town in the south-eastern corner of the hills with spectacular views and a variety of great nature trails from gentle strolls to more strenuous hikes.
+Over the next two days, enjoy the cooler climes of the hills, either soaking in the views by the pool or exploring your surroundings on foot.

-Head back inland to Habarana in the Cultural Triangle.
+Head back inland to Kandalama in the Cultural Triangle.
 Spend the next two days exploring the awe-inspiring historic sites in this region, from the 5th-century fortress-palace and astonishing views atop Sigiriya Rock to Dambulla Cave Temple which boasts 2,000-year-old murals and ancient statues of Lord Buddha.
-Another favourite is to visit the medieval citadel Polonnaruwa – children will love to meet the modern-day monkey population.
+Another favourite is to visit the medieval citadel Polonnaruwa – children will love meeting the modern-day monkey population.

-Today, you will travel to a coconut plantation which is a little over an hour away from Bandaranaike International Airport for your final night in Sri Lanka.
-Explore the estate, relax by the pool, and enjoy a delicious last meal under the stars.
+Today, you will travel to a hotel close to the airport for your final night.
+Relax by the pool with views over the lagoon and enjoy a delicious last meal under the stars.

 Day 12 Airport